What is Exoscale Simple Object Storage?

 Another good use case is a document management system.
-Document management systems require a database to store and manage a list of documents, which has to be run on an Exoscale instance, but the documents themselves can be uploaded to Exoscale SOS to provide an affordable and near limitless storage without an up-front commitment.
+Document management systems require a database to store and manage a list of documents, which has to be run on an Exoscale instance.
+Still, the documents themselves can be uploaded to Exoscale SOS to provide affordable, near-limitless storage without an up-front commitment.
 This is a good fit because the documents require most of the storage space in a document management system.

 On Exoscale SOS data is stored in so-called buckets.
-The files can be structured into a directory tree just like on a normal computer.
-The web interface or the application program interface (API) serves as a standard point to up- and download files.
+The files can be structured into a directory tree, just like on a typical computer.
+The web or application program interface (API) serves as a standard point to up-and-download files.

 Exoscale SOS Pricing